 Short term rentals in Greenwich

-Find a cosy place to stay near all the action.
+Find a cozy place to stay near all the action.
 The Plum Guide hand picks unique properties for short and long-term rental in locations throughout London.

 Plum Guide property hosts are committed to the art of hosting and make sure your stay in their home is beyond comfortable.
 Expect luxury bedding and toiletries, fully stocked kitchens, local insight, and more.

-There are several exciting exhibitions and events happening in Greenwich over the coming months
+There are several exciting exhibitions and events happening in Greenwich in the next year:

 - The Van de Veldes: Greenwich, Art and the Sea – new exhibition on the founders of English marine painting, 350 years after their arrival in England

 - Greenwich + Docklands International Festival (August 2023) – one of London’s largest free outdoor arts festivals, with open-air theatre, dance, art installations and music for all ages

 If you want to hit all the classic sights in just a few days, you might like to check out our 3 day London itinerary.
 Over three days you can see London’s historic sites, pubs, parks, shopping and more.

 More useful posts for your trip to London:

 Disclaimer – Untold Morsels assists our readers with carefully chosen product and services recommendations that help make travel easier and more fun.
 If you click through and make a purchase on many of these items we may earn a commission.
 All opinions are our own – please read our disclosure page for more information.